-Although Asia Pacific will continue posting high growth rates, secondary outbreaks in major APAC markets along with headwinds from North America and Europe will weigh on the region’s recovery through 2021.
-Multinationals should plan for muted consumer spending, private investment, and exports across most markets, with some bright spots from public investment and government spending in the Asia Pacific outlook for 2021.
+Although the Asia Pacific business outlook will continue posting growth rates that are among the world’s highest, secondary outbreaks in major APAC markets along with headwinds from Europe will weigh on the region’s recovery through 2021.
+Multinationals should plan for consumer spending and private investment to recover but remain subdued across most markets.
+They should also expect some bright spots from public investment and government spending.

 Government stimulus will support fragile economies in the coming quarters.
 Governments across Asia are attempting to offset the pandemic’s economic impact with substantial stimulus.
 These packages, which vary in size and scope, have the potential to create opportunities for companies in the short term but will put pressure on government budgets in the long term.

 Asian markets will exhibit marked differences in their recovery timelines.
+Asia Pacific is the only region globally whose economy will recover to pre-COVID levels in 2021.
 Regional executives who have a clear view of recovery timelines for Asian markets will be better positioned to allocate resources across their portfolio, challenge their local teams’ assumptions, and manage expectations from corporate than those who do not.

 Actions for Business Professionals